Cyclic amalgams, HNN extensions, and Garside one-relator groups: Background from Garside theory

-By the previous lemma, every element in a Garside monoid has finitely many left divisors, only then, for every pair of elements~$(a, b)$, the common left divisors of~$a$ and~$b$ admit a right lcm, which is therefore the \emph{left gcd} of~$a$ and~$b$.
-This left gcd will be denoted by~$a\gL b$.
-We define the \emph{right gcd}~$\gR$ symmetrically.
+By the previous lemma, every element in a Garside monoid has finitely many left-divisors, only then, for every pair of elements~$(a, b)$, the common left-divisors of~$a$ and~$b$ admit a right-lcm, which is therefore the \emph{left-gcd} of~$a$ and~$b$.
+This left-gcd will be denoted by~$a\gL b$.
+We define the \emph{right-gcd}~$\gR$ symmetrically.

 \begin{lemma} {\rm\cite{dehornoyTheory}} Assume that~$M$ is a Garside monoid.
-Then it admits a finite generating subset that is closed under~$\dR,\dL,\jR,\gL,\jL$ and~$\gR$. \end{lemma}
+Then it admits a finite generating subset that is closed under~$\dR,\dL,\jR,\gL,\jL,$ and~$\gR$. \end{lemma}

 Every Garside monoid admits a finite set of atoms, and this set is the minimal generating set~\cite{dehornoyParis}.
 The hypothesis that there exists a finite generating subset that is closed under~$\dR$ implies that the closure of the atoms under~$\dR$ is finite.